 Beyond these systemic issues, I found that people were generally more ignorant in France, when it came to race.
 I experienced many microaggressions and downright racism as an Asian woman.
 In big cities, people spoke to me in English since they assumed I was an Asian tourist who couldn’t speak French.
 When I went running, people would sometimes yell “ni hao” and “konnichiwa” at me, or make karate noises.
 When I studied abroad in Bordeaux, a cell service provider scammed me and then insisted that “I didn’t understand” what I signed up for.
 See my discussion on the racism I experienced France for more thoughts of what it’s like to be Asian in France.

-If you’re a Muslim woman, you should also know that France has a long-held battle against the veil, in the name of “women’s rights” and “protecting the separation of church and state.”
+If you’re a Muslim woman who wears a hijab, you should also know that France has a long-held battle against the veil, in the name of “women’s rights” and “protecting the separation of church and state.”
 Burkas and full-face coverings are illegal, but hijabs remain legal, unless you’re a public employee.
 But just as recent as February 2019, there was an uproar when sports retailer Decathlon tried to sell a running hijab.
 Following the outcry, Decathlon recalled the hijab.
 In 2016, there were also many burkini bans that were later overturned.
 Basically, France still has a very backwards view of the veil, so expect some pushback on this.
-If find it kind of ironic that the French want to control what Muslim women wear, in the name of women’s rights.
-I obviously don’t agree with people being forced to wear a veil, but Muslim women in France want to wear one.
+I find it kind of ironic that the French want to control what Muslim women wear, in the name of women’s rights.
+I obviously don’t agree with people being forced to wear a veil, but some Muslim women in France want to wear one.
 I really hope this view of the veil will change over time, as many Americans also thought this way several years ago.

 The Bottom Line